emnify/product-docs/docs/portal/integrations/application-tokens.md

     alt=""
   />

-  Your token will then be generated.
+  This generates your token.
   Select **Copy Token** and paste it in a secure location for future use.

-  **Warning**: The token can only be copied during this session.
+  **Warning**: the token can only be copied during this session.
-  You cannot retrieve it later in another session.
+  You can't retrieve it later in another session.

   <img
     src={require('./assets/token-created.png').default}